ankush1aggarwal/Starbucks_Customer_Insights/README.md

 # Starbucks_Customer_Insights

-# Using Starbucks app user data to predict effective offers
+# Using Starbucks app data to predict successful offers

 This repository has all the code and report done as part of Udacity Machine Learning Engineer Nanodegree Capstone project.